GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 #### Registration and Invites

 It is up to you to decide how you will advertise your hack.
 You might send an invite to a larger group and let those interested RSVP by registering.
-Using [Google Forms](https://forms.google.com) is a great way to manage your event registration. **NOTE:** Be sure you understand the privacy implications of gathering personal information in a Google Form.
+Using [Google Forms](https://forms.google.com) is a great way to manage your event registration.

+> **Warning** Be sure you understand the privacy implications of gathering personal information in a Google Form.

 If you are hosting an hack for an external organization, you should coordinate with the event stakeholder to determine how attendees will be invited.
 It is often best to let the event stakeholder manage the invite and registration process.
 That's one less job for you.